 Images of the Different Dahlia Varieties

-If you are interested in growing dahlias, for your garden or for cut flowers, it is not always easy to understand all the different dahlia varieties that are available.
-This is not surprising since there are about 30 dahlias species and 20,000 different dahlia cultivars.
-This amount of variety within the dahlia genus means there is a huge range of colours and shapes of dahlia flowers: there are single dahlias – those with a simple array of petal around a central disc, pompon and ball dahlias with their complex geometric shapes, cactus dahlias, and many more.
+This amount of variety within the dahlia genus means there is a huge range of colours and shapes of dahlia flowers: there are single dahlias – those with a simple array of petal around a central disc, pompon and ball dahlias with their complex geometric shapes, cactus dahlias, and many more dahlia types.

-How to identify dahlias
+How to identify dahlias: types of dahlia flowers

 - Images of the Different Dahlia Varieties